 The B.S. in Organizational Leadership program offers a foundation in the process of influencing others and adapting to change, ethical behavior, organizational culture and global perspectives, purposeful communication, and the use of information for decision making.
 This major prepares students for a wide variety of career options in which their broad knowledge about people and organizations enables them to implement strategies to accomplish goals, drawing on the capabilities of all kinds of participants.
 Graduates obtain jobs or advance in their current careers in administration, management, and entrepreneurial ventures in corporate, government, private business, military, and non-profit organizations.

 The B.S. in Organizational Leadership is available as fully online or in a hybrid format that combines both online and traditional classroom coursework.
-The program is now being offered at RMU Downtown in the Heinz 57 Center on Sixth Avenue in downtown Pittsburgh.
+The program is now being offered at the 171st (ARW) in Moon Township (Military Personnel Only).

 A wide range of career options is available to students completing the B.S. in Organizational Leadership degree program.
 Sample job titles: adult instructor, career counselor, communications officer, community outreach coordinator, consultant, corporate trainer, customer service manager, employee relations representative, employment counselor, events coordinator, health care administrator, human resource manager, job coach, marketing assistant, office manager, operations manager, organizational behavior specialist, personnel manager, program manager, project leader, recruiter, researcher/analyst, retail manager, safety director, sales manager, supervisor, training manager, training specialist or vocational counselor.